Before sending your manuscript, please make sure that your piece complies with all these requirements:

 - Check the word count (including footnotes and references)

-- Format, citations, and references follow SEDERI Yearbook’s style sheet.
+- Format, citations, and references follow SEDERI’s style sheet.

 - Remove personal details from the file of the contribution.

 - Attach a file with your name, affiliation, title of contribution, postal and email address and telephone number.

 - Originality: the research piece has not been previously published (either in print or online), and is not under simultaneous consideration with another publisher.

 - Copyright: no copyright of another journal, author or publisher is infringed.

 - Obtain permissions for publication of copyrighted material (pictures, photographs, etc.).